tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 S:
 >I'll try to keep that in mind, but something about meddling with the primal forces of nature to resurrect a dead loved one is giving me some strong Fullmetal Alchemist vibes
 >
 >Oh, wait.
-There's a thought.
-James is still alive at the beginning of the story, but AL is already trying to build the SOUL AMPLIFIER to resurrect him.
+There's a thought. [[James Redawić|James]] is still alive at the beginning of the story, but [[CURSED AL|AL]] is already trying to build the [[SOUL AMPLIFIER]] to resurrect him.
 Maybe that ties into the cyclical nature of things.
 And also the idea I had at the very beginning of things that James was predestined to die
 >
 >Maybe AL knows he can't prevent James from dying, so he's trying to resurrect him after the fact
 >And AL is so obsessed with this idea that it leads to their breakup, even though he's (ostensibly) doing it out of love for James
 >
 >AL's like, "I love you so much that I would tear apart the fabric of the universe to keep you with me", but James is like, "AL, you idiot, we *live* in the universe!"
 >
->And there's another potential FMA parallel: the SOUL AMPLIFIER is kinda like the giant transmutation circle, and it's going to draw on the power of everyone's SOULS.
+>And there's another potential FMA parallel: the SOUL AMPLIFIER is kinda like the giant transmutation circle, and it's going to draw on the power of everyone's [[SOUL|SOULS]].
 >
->And CURSED AL is after Sam because they're a ginger and therefore don't have a SOUL, so he's going to, like, focus the power of everybody's SOULS onto them and use them as a vessel or something
+>And CURSED AL is after [[Sam Ward|Sam]] because they're a ginger and therefore don't have a SOUL, so he's going to, like, focus the power of everybody's SOULS onto them and use them as a vessel or something
 >Is that racist?
 >
->But what makes Luke special?
+>But what makes [[Luke Campbell|Luke]] special?
 Why is he THE CHOSEN ONE?
 He's not, actually.
 There is no CHOSEN ONE.
 James just says that to everyone.
 The only thing that makes Luke special is that he was stupid enough to actually believe James
 >
 >This could also set up something of a "No, I am your father" moment when Luke first confronts AL. AL just wipes the floor with Luke (maybe it's one of those scripted battles where you're supposed to lose), and Luke says something like, "How could I have lost?
 I thought I was THE CHOSEN ONE."
 And AL's just like
 >![[queen of england.jpeg]]